Lamictal (Lamotrigine) and Stevens-Johnson Syndrome: Causation, FDA Warnings, and Occupational Exposure Considerations

 What is the FDA warning for Lamictal and Stevens-Johnson Syndrome?

-The FDA has issued a boxed warning for Lamictal (lamotrigine) regarding the risk of life-threatening serious rashes, including Stevens-Johnson Syndrome (SJS) and toxic epidermal necrolysis (TEN), and rash-related death.
-The warning advises discontinuation at the first sign of rash unless clearly not drug-related.
-Additional risk factors include coadministration with valproate, exceeding recommended doses or dose escalation, and presence of the HLA-B*1502 allele (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=3e2c9a35-6a39-41d7-ad84-3c0bb8894b09).
+The FDA has issued a boxed warning for Lamictal (lamotrigine) regarding the risk of Stevens-Johnson syndrome (SJS) and toxic epidermal necrolysis (TEN), which are severe, life-threatening skin reactions.
+The warning emphasizes that serious rashes, including SJS, can occur and that the risk is increased by coadministration with valproate, exceeding recommended initial doses, and rapid dose escalation (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=3e2c9a35-6a39-41d7-ad84-3c0bb8894b09).

 Does submitting information create an attorney-client relationship?